ChennaR/library-management-system/README.md

 # Library Management System

-Note: Developed as per the requirement.
+Just to let you know, it was developed according to the requirements.

 Run the application using `gradle -i bootRun`

 ### RESTful endpoints and sample data

-All services protected by using jwt authentication.
+All services are protected by using JWT authentication.
-Get jwt token using authentication endpoint :
+Get JWT token using the login endpoint and call library endpoints.

 There are two users in the library system: